oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-14-run-object.md

 > NOTE 4: This document refers to a fixed revision of a set of files as a "revision".
 Different VCSs use different terms; for example, Git calls it a "commit".

-> EXAMPLE: In this example, an analysis tool has scanned files from one repository: the GitHub repository `example/browser`.
+> EXAMPLE 1: In this example, an analysis tool has scanned files from one repository: the GitHub repository `example/browser`.
 >
 >   ```json
 >   {                                    # A run object.